 Special Assistant to the President and Cybersecurity Coordinator, The White HouseMichael Daniel is the Special Assistant to the President and Cybersecurity Coordinator at the White House.
-Daniel leads the development of national and international cybersecurity strategy and policy and oversees implementation of those policies; ensuring that the federal government is effectively partnering with the private sector, non-governmental organizations, other branches and levels of government, and other nations.
+Daniel leads the development of national and international cybersecurity strategy and policy and oversees implementation of those policies; ensuring that the Federal Government is effectively partnering with the private sector, non-governmental organizations, other branches and levels of government, and other nations.
 Prior to his current position, he spent 17 years at the Office of Management and Budget, where he played a key role in shaping intelligence budgets and resolving major policy issues including cybersecurity.
-He received a B.A. in Public Policy from the Woodrow Wilson School at Princeton and a M.A. in Public Policy from the Kennedy School of Government at Harvard.
+He received a B.A. in public policy from the Woodrow Wilson School at Princeton and an M.A. in public policy from the Kennedy School of Government at Harvard.

 Related Blog Posts

 Security is hard, but it's even harder for government agencies than it is for private sector…